alaurent34/darc/Readme.md

 ### Concat file between them

-There is two scripts for doing so which are :
+There is two scripts for concatening files are :

  - tool-ncat.py
  - tool-ncat.rb

-They are usualy used to concat M, A and AT and return a J file
+They are usualy used to concat M, A and AT and return a J file.
+Also i suggest we use the python one to need only one interpreter instead of two.

 ### Scoring
 For scoring mesure there is multiples files :